What is analytical method validation?

 Matrix components: Other substances present in the sample that can potentially interfere with the analysis.

-Specificity is the ability to access unequivocally the analyte in the presence of components, which may be expected to be present.
+Specificity is the ability to access unequivocally the analyte in the presence of components that may be expected to be present.
 To prove specificity, the following experiment is carried out.
-The placebo and the placebo spiked with Ibuprofen are recorded as per the procedure laid down in Section 5.0, to check the interference of the placebo with Ibuprofen.
+We recorded the placebo and the placebo spiked with ibuprofen outlined in Section 5.0 to check the interference of the placebo with ibuprofen.

 Procedure:

 Preparation of sample solution: Nominally 10.0 mg/mL of ibuprofen prepared as follows.
-Transfer NLT 10 Tablets to a suitable volumetric flask and add about 50% final volume of Mobile phase Shake on a mechanical shaker for at least 60 min or until the Tablets are disintegrated.
-Dilute with Mobile phase to volume.
+Transfer NLT 10 tablets to a suitable volumetric flask and add about 50% of the final volume of mobile phase.
+Shake on a mechanical shaker for at least 60 min or until the tablets are disintegrated.
+Dilute with mobile phase to volume.
 Centrifuge a portion of the solution at about 3000 rpm for about 10 min or until a clear supernatant is obtained.
 Use the supernatant for analysis.

 S.No.